thegabriele97/DLX-RISC-CPU/README.md

 # TO DO LIST

 ## LAB 01
- - Provaere a mettere 0 ns nella sintesi di Synopsys con il multiplexer
+ - Provare a mettere 0 ns nella sintesi di Synopsys con il multiplexer